Looobay/CrabMC/README.md

 * 🔴: Generate the world.
 * 🔴: And the others things... (yes it's a big project)

+## How to compile the project ?

+### On Win32:
+Install rustup and cargo on your windows computer.
+Clone the repo and enter `cargo build --release` aaand it's done!

+### On Mac OS:
+Install rustup and cargo on your mac os computer (Sadly I can't compile from windows to mac os so I use a macbook air).
+Clone the repo and enter `cargo build --release` aaand it's done!

+### On Linux:
+I didn't try for Linux so it should be the same steps than Win32 and Mac OS...
+Tell me if you try this!

 ## Licenses

 This project is under MIT license, you can read this in [LICENSE](LICENSE) file or at https://opensource.org/license/MIT.